t3n/neos-debug/README.md

 To enable the cache visualization open your browsers developer console and execute `__enable_content_cache_debug__()`.
 This will add three new buttons.

-🔦: toggle visualization
+🔦  toggle visualization

-📋: displays a list of used cached entries in a hierarchical order ❌: disble debug mode
+📋  displays a list of used cached entries in a hierarchical order

+❌ disable debug mode

 If you'd like to persist the active debug state you can add a `true` to the method
 ```